Ryan Arcidiacono: Freshman season (2012–2013)

 Arcidiacono began his freshman season not fully recovered from his back injury.
 He made his college debut scoring 11 points against the University of the District of Columbia.
 In the following game against Marshall, Arcidiacono became the first Wildcat freshman to score 25 points since Scottie Reynolds.

 Arcidiacono garnered his first Big East rookie of the week honors on November 18, after an 18-point six-assist performance in an overtime win against Purdue.
 He was again named Big East rookie of the week on December 31 after a 17-point performance against NJIT.
 He had a career-high 32 points on January 2, 2013, to propel Villanova to a 98–86 overtime victory over St. John's.
 This performance earned Arcidiacono Big East rookie of the week honors for the week of January 6.
 In the January 26 contest against third-ranked Syracuse, Arcidiacono made a 3-pointer with 2.2 seconds remaining in regulation to tie the game at 61.
 The Wildcats ended up defeating Syracuse in overtime 75–71.
 Arcidiacono earned his fourth rookie of the week honors in the last week of the regular season.

-Led by Arcidiacono, Villanova enjoyed a 20–14 season and reached the NCAA tournament where they were seeded ninth and matched up with eight seed North Carolina in the first round.
+Led by Arcidiacono, Villanova enjoyed a 20–14 season and reached the NCAA tournament where they were seeded ninth and matched up with eighth seed North Carolina in the first round.
 Arcidiacono had 10 points, but his Wildcats lost to the Tar Heels 78–71.
 He posted averages of 11.9 points, 3.5 assists and 2.1 rebounds per game.
 Arcidiacono started all 34 games and played an average of 34.0 minutes per game, which led the team.
 He was named Philadelphia Big 5 rookie of the year and was selected to the Big East All-Rookie team.

 Sophomore season (2013–2014)

 Going into his sophomore campaign, Arcidiacono focused on improving his footwork and shooting mechanics.
 Arcidiacono hit a 3-pointer with 10.1 seconds left in a November 29 matchup against Kansas despite not making a shot until that point.
 The Wildcats held on to upset the second-ranked Jayhawks 63–59.
 Arcidiacono had his first double-double with 20 points and 11 assists in a 94–85 overtime win over Marquette on January 25, 2014.
 He recorded a season-high 21 points in the February 18 game against Providence.
 With 3.1 seconds left in double overtime, Arcidiacono completed a three-point play to help the Wildcats to an 82–79 victory.

-He was an honorable mention all-Big East selection at the conclusion of the regular season.
+He was an honorable mention all-Big East selection after the regular season.
 He joined teammate Darrun Hilliard on the All-Big 5 Second Team.
 He posted averages of 9.9 points, 3.5 assists and 2.4 rebounds per contest.
 Arcidiacono started 33 games and played an average of 31.1 minutes per game, leading the team.